 Ready, Set, Hike!

-Backpacking on the Forest requires a little more forethought.
+Backpacking requires a little more forethought.
 You should pack carefully, planning for all eventualities, including the possibility of your trip being a little longer than anticipated.
 Always let someone else know where you are headed and when you plan to come back.
-Don’t assume that the cabin you are headed to is vacant.
-Always properly rent the cabin via the USFS site.
-Trail maps are available at the visitor center as well as the ranger district.
+Don’t assume that the cabin you are headed to is vacant; always properly rent the cabin via the USFS website.
+Trail maps are available at the Chamber Visitor Center at 404 First Street as well as the USFS office at 612 Second Street.
 Here are some of our favorite hikes around Cordova: